-These projects revolve around the life of Garnett's maternal grandfather, Ahmed Zaky Abushady (1892-1955), Egyptian Romantic poet, essayist, publisher, and influential bee scientist.
+These projects revolve around the life and work of Garnett's maternal grandfather, Ahmed Zaky Abushady (1892-1955), Egyptian Romantic poet, essayist, publisher, and influential bee scientist.

 In Egypt, Abushady is best known for launching and editing the Modern Arabic poetry journal Apollo (1932–34) and for founding "Apollo's Society," which brought together poets from across the Arab world whose fresh and experimental approaches to writing Arabic poetry went against the grain.

 Trained at the University of London as a physician and bacteriologist, Abushady became interested in bees and beekeeping while living in England.
 In 1919 he was granted a patent for a removable aluminum honeycomb by the King's Patent Agency.
 He held four patents to beehive improvements in total.

 Abushady envisaged social change through agricultural and labor reform.
 To that end, he harnessed the principles of the British Co-operative Movement and put them into practice.
 In 1919 at Port Hill House in Benson, Oxfordshire, he founded the company Adminson, Ltd, which spawned The Apis Club, a research hub that fostered best practices in local and international bee husbandry.
 The Apis Club soon grew to include an apiary of 600 hives with a membership of over 13,000.